 Children and young people with special educational needs often have a unique knowledge of their own needs and their views about what sort of help they would like.
-They will be encouraged to contribute to the assessment of their needs, the personal learning plan, the review and transition process.
+They will be encouraged to contribute to the assessment of their needs, the Individual Provision Map, the review and transition process.